open-simulation-platform/open-simulation-platform.github.io/index.md

 </div>

 # Open Simulation Platform Software
-The open source software for co-simulation is built on a combination of technical solutions from the Open Simulation Platform (OSP) initiators and other established industrial solutions.
-The key working principle has been to use the best available technology and knowledge to meet the requirements for the OSP to efficiently serve its purpose.
-The source code for all software except `kopl` is made available on [GitHub](https://github.com/open-simulation-platform), free of charge, through the MPL 2.0 open source licence.
+The Open Simulation Platform ([OSP](http://open-simulation-platform.com)) project aims to create a maritime industry ecosystem for co-simulation of “black-box” simulation models and “plug and play” configuration of systems.
+OSP relies on the Functional Mock-up Interface ([FMI](https://fmi-standard.org/)) standard and the new OSP interface specification ([OSP-IS]()) for the simulation models interfaces.
+This facilitates the effective building of digital twins, which in turn can be used to solve challenges with designing, building, integrating, commissioning and operating complex, integrated systems.
+With common tools, standards and specifications OSP seeks to foster co-simulation collaboration in the industry.

 {% include youtubePlayer.html id=page.youtubeId %}